IASLC Pathology Committee

 - Diagnostic IHC recommendations (Y. Yatabe): Immunohistochemistry (IHC) is routinely used in diagnosing lung cancer, particularly with small biopsy/cytology specimens and poorly-differentiated tumors.
 Currently, TTF1 and p40 staining efficiently separates adenocarcinoma and squamous cell carcinoma, respectively, even in the case of poorly-differentiated NSCLC with small biopsies and cytologic specimens.
 However, there are disadvantages to selecting an antibody panel, antibody clones, and interpreting the staining.
 The purpose of this project is to address these challenges to benefit the practicing community.

-To provide some answers in response to these difficult situations, the Pathology Committee drafted a consensus report on IHC.
-They plan to submit a final draft to JTO in August 2018.
-Once the report is published, the committee plans to create an atlas, diagnostic workflow recommendation cards and webinars.
+To provide some answers in response to these difficult situations, the Pathology Committee published a consensus report and web page on diagnostic IHC (please click here).
+The committee plans to create an atlas, diagnostic workflow recommendation cards and webinars.

-- Major Pathological Response to Neo-adjuvant Therapies (W. Travis and I. Wistuba) The purpose of this project is to a) establish recommendations for pathological processing and analysis of neoadjuvant-treated lung cancer specimens (both primary tumors and lymph node metastasis); b) standardized assessment of pathological response in primary tumors and lymph node metastasis on both IMT and chemotherapy in the context of clinical trials and standard of care practice; c) perform inter-observer studies; and, d) apply image analysis approaches for response assessment.
+- Major Pathological Response to Neoadjuvant Therapies (W. Travis and S. Dacic) The purpose of this project is to a) establish recommendations for pathological processing and analysis of neoadjuvant-treated lung cancer specimens (both primary tumors and lymph node metastasis); b) standardize assessments of pathological response in primary tumors and lymph node metastasis on both IMT and chemotherapy in the context of clinical trials and standard of care practice; c) perform interobserver studies; and, d) apply image analysis approaches for response assessment.
 There is consideration to also include in this study immune cell infiltration analysis in lung cancer tissue specimens.

 - The IASLC Atlas of EGFR Testing in Lung Cancer Download PDF Download the EGFR Atlas App for Apple Download the EGFR Atlas App for Android